astorfi/TensorFlow-World/docs/tutorials/1-basics/variables/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By using tf.variables\_initializer, we can explicitly command the
-TensorFlow to only initialize certain variable.
+TensorFlow to only initialize a certain variable.
 The script is as follows

 .. code:: python